cyscomvit/writeups/website/writeups/Cyscom Juice Shop 2025/writeup.md

 ### Lost User (OSINT Challenge)

 This is an OSINT challenge that starts by logging in to the `cabinet` user.
-This user already has a note with a heading “remember the date” and a link to a webpage.
+This user already has a note with a heading "remember the date" and a link to a webpage.

 <img src="./imagedata/Picture34.png">